Alcohol Addiction Treatment & Rehab Programs

 Finding the right help for alcohol addiction can feel overwhelming, but the good news is you have options, and you don’t have to make this decision alone.
 If you’re not sure where to start, you can contact your primary care physician (PCP) or a mental health practitioner to get advice on treatment considerations.
 If you know someone familiar with a specific treatment, it may be helpful to ask them about their experience.

-As you research alcohol treatment programs, it may be helpful to keep these questions in mind:6
+As you research alcohol abuse treatment centers, it may be helpful to keep these questions in mind:6

 - What types of treatment does the provider offer?